srl-labs/learn-srlinux/docs/ndk/guide/agent.md

     The YANG modules are searched for in the directories specified by the `source-directories` property.

 7. The source directories where to search for the YANG modules.
+The `/opt/greeter/yang` directory should contain a YANG module with the `greeter` name.

 ///details | Complete list of config files parameters